Introduction

 - Differs enough from the original that it doesn't require quotation marks.

-Following are two examples of paraphrases, one that is plagiarism and one that is not.
-The original is taken from Maguelone Toussaint-Samat's A History of Food (Cambridge: Blackwell, 1992.
+Below are two examples of paraphrases—one that commits plagiarism and one that does not.
+The original text comes from Maguelone Toussaint-Samat’s A History of Food (Cambridge: Blackwell, 1992, p.
 263).

 Conclusion